 Then, when we return, it will be with some new faces.
-We are currently on a quest to find a new Executive Support Officer, an Aboriginal NRM Coordinator and a short-term Events Coordinator for the much anticipated Talkin’ Soil Health conference in March.
+We are currently on a quest to find a new Executive Support Officer, an Aboriginal Project Officer and a short-term Events Coordinator for the much anticipated Talkin’ Soil Health conference in March.

 Talkin’ Soil Health is one of the most prominent soil health events in the country.
 It brings together experts and practitioners from the Wheatbelt, across Australia and even from overseas.
 It is a highly anticipated biennial event that will be held in historic York over two days in March 2022.